szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 - The area of effect is doubled.
 Normally it has a fireball-sized area of effect, but now it should cover essentially anything you can see
 - Affects not just evil and undead, but anything non-good (i.e. also neutral) and undead
 - Does not affect deafened creatures, as it is a sonic attack
-- Sends summons back to where they came from if they fail a save vs. Spell at -4, similar to PnP
+- Sends summons back to where they came from if they fail a Save vs. Spell at -4, similar to PnP
 - Slays anything of level 3 and below (vanilla), but also creatures with 40 Hit Points or less with no ways for them to save their sorry butts other than immunity to death effects, such as with Death Ward
 - Enemies of HD of 4 to 7 suffer Stun, Slow, Deafness, and Blindness for 1 to 4 turns (random) with a 90% chance of spell failure
 - Enemies of HD of 8 to 11 suffer Slow, Deafness, and Blindness for 5 rounds with a 75% chance of spell failure